datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Preprint
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A version of a scholarly or scientific paper that precedes formal peer review and publication in a peer-reviewed scholarly or scientific journal
+**Description:** A version of a scholarly or scientific paper that precedes formal peer review and publication in a peer-reviewed scholarly or scientific journal.

 **Examples and Usage Notes:**